Key takeaways

 Does creatine boost metabolism?

-Research suggests creatine supplementation can improve muscle metabolism and regeneration, which can contribute to increased muscle growth over time.
-Increased muscle mass is often associated with a higher resting metabolic rate (RMR), which refers to the amount of energy your body burns without moving.
+Increased muscle mass is often associated with a higher resting metabolic rate (RMR), the amount of energy your body burns at rest.
 And the higher the RMR, the more energy or calories you’re able to burn at baseline throughout the day, therefore contributing to a faster metabolism.

 Does creatine burn fat?